learnforpractice/chatgpt-mixin/README.md

    psw: ""
 ```

 `bot_config` section specify mixin bot configure. `openai_api_keys` section specify openai api keys. `accounts` section specify chatgpt test accounts. `user` field can not be empty, but you can leave `psw` to empty.
 If it is left empty, the user will need to manually enter the password upon login.
 Multiple accounts can be specified in the accounts section to improve ChatGPT responses.
+You can leave `accounts` section to empty if you only need to access openai models with `openai_api_keys`.

 If you are running a bot in a server, you need to install `Xvfb` on the server, and use `VNC` at the client side to connect to `Xvfb`.
 For more information, refer to [Remote_control_over_SSH](https://en.wikipedia.org/wiki/Xvfb#Remote_control_over_SSH).